 Many mistakenly believe that Liverpool is riddled with crime, but statistics show that the city is actually one of the safest areas to live in, especially when compared to other parts in the north.

-The number of offenses committed continues to fall year after year and this, combined with its robust law enforcement, makes it a relatively low-risk place.
+The number of offences committed continues to fall year after year and this, combined with its robust law enforcement, makes it a relatively low-risk place.

 Known for its bustling entertainment scene, Liverpool is widely regarded as one of the best places in the United Kingdom for a night out.
 This reputation also stems from the fact that the city is far from crime-ridden, with a 2011 survey demonstrating that 60 percent of its residents continued to feel safe roaming its streets even after the clock had struck 10 p.m.

-Still, Liverpool could stand to see a few improvements.
+Liverpool is safe at night but it could have a few improvements to improve its safety.
 For instance, the city’s nightlife is characterized by intoxicated individuals, whose drunken states often render them loud, unruly, and raucous.

 To combat this issue, the local government recently implemented a campaign called “Drink Less, Enjoy More,” which made it illegal for bar patrons to purchase alcohol on behalf of someone who is already inebriated.
 This has proven to be very effective; in May 2013, 84 percent of drunken club-goers continued to be served alcohol, but in February 2019, this figure had drastically fallen to 25.7 percent.

 Liverpool is considered one of the safest cities in the United Kingdom for tourists, even for those who are alone and unaccompanied by an official guide.
-However, travelers are still urged to keep an eye out for pickpockets, especially in the city center and in crowded tourist areas.
+However, travellers are still urged to keep an eye out for pickpockets, especially in the city centre and in crowded tourist areas.

-A February 2021 online survey conducted by the travel website Rough Guides found that people consider Liverpool to be the fourth-friendliest city in the entire world, due to its welcoming atmosphere and approachable locals.
+According to Rough Guides, many people consider Liverpool to be the fourth-friendliest city in the entire world, due to its welcoming atmosphere and approachable locals.